Get Certified

 The exam uses a pavement distress rating protocol based on a modified ASTM D6433 standard.

-Accepted Methods: automated, semi-automated, and manual (walking) distress surveys.
+Accepted Methods: automated and semi-automated distress surveys.

 Test Sites: